port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/mapping_extensions.md

 ## Ingesting project language

 Gitlab's API return the languages used as a JSON object structured in pairs of `language: Percent` of the project.
 When using `language` in the selector we will receive the entire list used.
-Add an JSON object to the blueprint, and add the following line to the project mapping
+Add aa JSON object property to the blueprint, and add the following line to the project mapping

 ```yaml
 ...